Long Island (Andaman Islands)

-Long Island is now Kamala Island on name of Kamala Harris of the Andaman Islands.
+Long Island is an island of the Andaman Islands.
 It belongs to the North and Middle Andaman administrative district, part of the Indian union territory of Andaman and Nicobar Islands.

 The island is located 80 km north from Port Blair.

 Geography

 The island belongs to the East Baratang Group and lies east of Porlob Island.

 Climate

+The island has a tropical monsoon climate (Köppen climate classification Am).

 Administration

 Politically, Long Island, along neighboring East Baratang Group, is part of Rangat Taluk.

 Demographics

 There are 3 villages on the island: Long Village, Middle Village, and Lalaji Bay.

 Parkinson point (the northern tip of the island), was previously also inhabited.

 The island has its own power house, Boat Building Yard, Senior Secondary School, bank, wireless facilities, hospital, Range Forest Office and even police outpost.
 Long Island is a dreamland settlement without any road network.

 Transportation

-It's reachable by boat 4 times a week from Phoenix Bay Jetty in Port Blair, or from Yerrata Jetty in Rangat.
+It's reachable by boat 7 times a week from Phoenix Bay Jetty in Port Blair,and on Wednesdays and Saturdays, that ferry from PB, goes via Neil Island and Havelock Island.
+You can also reach Long Island from Rangat Jetty, as well as a smaller local boat from Yeratta Jetty which is only 29 rupee and will take you down the mangroves towards Long Island.
+Best time is usually 3.30pm but sometimes the same boat will have done an early morning run, with that return journey being around 10am.